monty2101/sorting-visualizer/README.md

 ## Credits

-This project was created by [Vinit].
+This project was created by Vinit.
 It is inspired by similar sorting visualizer projects available online.